zzzprojects/docs/entityframeworkcore.com/pages/providers/providers-mysql.md

 ---
 permaid: 1000226
 Title: EF Core MySQL - Learn how to install and use this provider
 MetaDescription: Unlock the power of EF Core using the MySQL Provider.
-Learn how to use an MySQL database and which providers to install for entity framework core.
+Learn how to use a MySQL database and which providers to install for Entity Framework Core.
-LastMod: 2023-02-22
+LastMod: 2025-06-21
 tags: provider connection
 ---